Spinor bosons realization of the SU(3) Haldane phase with adjoint representation: Introduction

-The Haldane conjecture that predicts a gapped ground state in an SU(2) integer-spin antiferromagnetic Heisenberg spin chain \cite{Haldane83, Affleck87, Affleck89} has reshaped our understanding and classification of quantum matters, which eventually leads to the discovery of the symmetry-protected topological (SPT) phases \cite{Wen, Pollmann10, Pollmann12}.
-Recently, theoretical progress in this direction generalizes the Haldane conjecture to SU($N$) symmetric representations, and finds a gapless ground state when the number of boxes in the Young diagram $p$ is coprime with $N$, which is connected to the ${\rm SU}(N)_1$ Wess-Zumino-Witten conformal field theory, while for other representations field theory calculations predict a finite mass gap \cite{Affleck17, Affleck20}.
+The Haldane conjecture, which predicts a gapped ground state in antiferromagnetic Heisenberg (AFH) chains with local SU(2) integer-spin representations \cite{Haldane83, Affleck87, Affleck89}, has reshaped our understanding and classification of quantum matters, and leads to the discovery of the symmetry-protected topological (SPT) phases \cite{Wen, Pollmann10, Pollmann12}.
+Recently, theoretical progress in this direction generalizes the Haldane conjecture to SU($N$) AFH spin chains, and finds a gapless ground state when the number of boxes in the Young diagram $p$ is coprime with $N$, which is connected to the ${\rm SU}(N)_1$ Wess-Zumino-Witten conformal field theory, while for other representations field theory calculations predict a finite mass gap \cite{Affleck17, Oshikawa19, Affleck20}.
 Interpretations about this mass gap include the existence of spinon confinement \cite{Greiter07a, Greiter07b, Greiter09}, and more recently the fractional topological excitations called instantons \cite{Wamer20}.

-Compared to the SU(2) case, the richer representations of the SU($N$) symmetry can give rise to new features in their gapped states.
-For example, the SU($N$) SPT phases can be protected by the $Z_N\times Z_N$ symmetry, and have $N-1$ distinct non-trivial classes, corresponding to different elements of the second cohomology group $H^2(Z_N\times Z_N,U(1))=\mathbb{Z}_N$, which can be revealed by the representations of different edge states \cite{Furusaki14, Affleck22}.
+Compared to the SU(2) case, the richer representations of the SU($N$) symmetry are predicted to support new features in their gapped states.
+For example, the SPT phases in SU($N$) AFH spin chains can be protected by the $Z_N\times Z_N$ symmetry, and have $N-1$ distinct non-trivial classes \cite{Quella12, Else}, corresponding to different elements of the second cohomology group $H^2(Z_N\times Z_N, U(1))=\mathbb{Z}_N$, which can be revealed by the representations of different edge states \cite{Furusaki14, Affleck22}.
 At the same time, the ground state of the SU($N$) system can have degeneracies if these non-trivial classes are symmetrically connected.